 The CBD’s argument is that exporting countries such as the Philippines and Indonesia have been ineffectual in enforcing their anti-cyanide regulations.
 Thus, they are calling the US government, under the Lacey Act, to step in and make it illegal to import cyanide-caught fish.
 In essence, the CBD is seeking to shift the burden of responsibility and accountability from the supply-side (foreign collectors) to the demand-side (the US market).

+Yet, the use and harm caused by cyanide is all too real.
 No aquarist wants to knowingly purchase cyanide-caught fish, so should we support this petition?
 Or do we regard it as another backdoor attempt to end the aquarium trade?

 It should be noted that anti-aquarium-activist Rene Umberger is a signatory to this petition.
 However, we discourage “poisoning the well” (no pun intended) logical fallacy.
 This is a complex issue that warrants serious discussion; please keep your comments civil and substantive.